 About This Drug

-Paclitaxel (protein bound) is a drug used to treat cancer.
-This drug is given in the vein (IV).
+Nab-paclitaxel is used to treat cancer.
+It is given in the vein (IV).

 Possible Side Effects

 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Abnormal heart beat, blood pressure, and/or abnormal EKG (electrocardiogram)

 - Nausea and vomiting (throwing up)

 - Swelling of your legs, ankles and/or feet

 - Dehydration (lack of water in the body from losing too much fluid)

 - Effects on the nerves are called peripheral neuropathy.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
 The effect on the nerves may get worse with more doses of the drug.
 These effects get better in some people after the drug is stopped but it does not get better in all people.